nf-core/website/markdown/mentorships.md

 Some typical project aims could be:

-- Setting up Nextflow and nf-core in your institution
+- Setting up Nextflow and nf-core in your institutionS
   - Getting requirements up and running on the local compute infrastructure
   - Developing an institutional config for you and others to use
   - Testing and scaling up the use of nf-core pipelines